 Planners tend to set up a floor plan based on space and available furniture.
 That completely makes sense.
 Unless, of course, you have the means to base your design and seating arrangements on your guests’ needs, your priorities, and helping everyone feel included.

 Informal events tend to be laissez-faire—more along the lines of musical chairs (think—who nabs the seat close to the dessert table?)
 Do good by doing it well–make sure that attendees are able to participate fully in the entire event.

 One thing I repeatedly notice is how difficult it can be for people to hear each other at events—even on a good day and without a DJ or loud speaker next to them!
-You can absolutely take this into consideration when planning where to put people—those who want to talk (and hear) might be further away from the speakers.
+You can absolutely take this into consideration when planning where to put people—those who want to talk (and hear) might be further away from the loudspeakers.

 Traditionally people are seated according to their position in business or in a family.
 Make sure that those people on the fringe can see and hear, too.